Cerylion/TheChainLair/src/pages/pongV2/PONG_CODE_REVIEW.md

 # Pong.js Code Review & Improvement Analysis

-## New Found Bug - screen not showing anything when navigating "back" on the browser while game is on fullscreen mode
+## ✅ RESOLVED Bug - Fullscreen Navigation Issue
-- **Description**: The full screen becomes blank when navigating away from the game to another page while in fullscreen mode.
+- **Description**: ~~The full screen becomes blank when navigating away from the game to another page while in fullscreen mode.~~
-- **Impact**: Users cannot resume game or see anything on the site without refreshing the page.
+- **Impact**: ~~Users cannot resume game or see anything on the site without refreshing the page.~~
-- **Root Cause**: The game's fullscreen mode is not properly exited when the browser tab is lost.
+- **Root Cause**: ~~The game's fullscreen mode is not properly exited when the browser tab is lost.~~
+- **Resolution**: **FIXED** - Implemented comprehensive fullscreen cleanup system:
+  - Added `handleBeforeUnload()` to clean up styles before page unloads
+  - Added `handlePopState()` to detect browser back/forward navigation
+  - Enhanced component unmount cleanup to remove all fullscreen styles
+  - Added proper event listeners for `beforeunload` and `popstate` events
+  - **Result**: Fullscreen mode now properly cleans up when navigating away, preventing blank screens and missing assets

 ## Executive Summary
 This document provides a comprehensive analysis of the Pong.js codebase, identifying areas for improvement, code duplication, simplification opportunities, and performance optimizations.
 The current implementation is functional but contains several areas that could benefit from refactoring.